FabienDeborde/100-days-of-code/log.md

 **Thoughts**: It's weird as I feel like Meteor is a really good stack I don't find so much tutorials about is.

 **Link(s) to work**

+### Day 54: March 13, Monday
+**Today's Progress**:

+**Thoughts**: Today I finsihed the top navigation routing and added functions on login/logout.
+Also reviewed the project folder structure and did some wireframing for the next components.

+**Link(s) to work**: Starting to feel less pain and more fun using Meteor with React!!
+Also saw some stuff about Apollo and have to admit I'd like to give it a try!